Introduction

 Breathability: Polyester Traps Heat More Easily

-The suffocated airflow results in overheating, which forces sweating to cool down cushions the body.
+The suffocated airflow results in overheating, which forces sweating to cool down cushions of the body.
 This is especially tedious during physical activities or hot days.

-That question, ”Does polyester make you sweat”?
-Well roughly most of it due to poor ventilation somewhere along the line and faulty construction ventilation leads to yes.
+That question, ”Does polyester make you sweat?”
+Well, roughly most of it due to poor ventilation somewhere along the line and faulty construction.
+Ventilation leads to yes.

 Moisture-Wicking Claims: Marketing vs. Reality